How to Shop Online Safely

 These days we buy everything online.
 From big toys to groceries and toiletries.
 But you know who loves online shopping more than we do for its convenience?
 Scammers.
 Online shopping is a quick and easy way to con people out of some money and hide anonymously behind a computer.
 That’s why it’s

 But, don’t worry.
 Like anything else, you can take a few small steps that can make a big difference in your online security.
-Keep reading for safe shopping tips when you’re online.
+Keep reading for safe online shopping tips when you’re online.

 9 tips for how to stay safe when shopping online

-Some of these safe shopping tips might seem obvious, but if you make them a regular habit you’ll be able to protect yourself and your information better when you’re online.
+Some of these safe online shopping tips might seem obvious, but if you make them a regular habit you’ll be able to protect yourself and your information better when you’re online.

 1. Don’t use public WiFi